Jbbermeo/Python_crash_course/oop-applications/04_using-dataclasses.md

-# Using Dataclasses in Python
+# 🔹Using Dataclasses in Python

 Dataclasses in Python provide a **simpler, cleaner, and more readable** way to define classes that primarily store data.
 Introduced in **Python 3.7**, the `dataclasses` module eliminates boilerplate code by automatically generating **`__init__`**, **`__repr__`**, **`__eq__`**, and other methods.

-## Why Use Dataclasses?
+## 🔹Why Use Dataclasses?
 - **Reduces Boilerplate Code**: Eliminates the need to manually define constructors and representation methods.
 - **Enhances Readability**: Provides a clean and structured way to represent data.
 - **Immutable Option**: Allows defining immutable data structures.